Latest Country Reports

 Section 4.
 Corruption and Lack of Transparency in Government

-Corruption: The Prosecutor General’s Office and Ministry of National Security lead government efforts to combat corruption.
-In contrast to the previous year, no government officials were reprimanded or dismissed from their positions over allegations of corruption.
+Corruption: No government officials were reprimanded or dismissed from their positions over allegations of corruption.
 Government officials participated in three OSCE workshops on combating corruption and money laundering.

 Financial Disclosure: The law does not require elected or appointed officials to disclose their incomes or assets.
 Financial disclosure requirements are neither transparent nor consistent with international norms.
 Government enterprises are not required to publicize financial statements, even to foreign partners.
 Local auditors, not internationally recognized firms, often conducted financial audits.